-We have identified one material weakness in our internal controls.
-If we are unable to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.
+If we fail to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.

 Effective internal control over financial reporting is necessary for us to provide reliable financial reports and, together with adequate disclosure control and procedures, are designed to prevent fraud.
-In the course of preparing and auditing our combined and consolidated financial statements, we and our independent registered public accounting firm identified one material weakness in our internal control over financial reporting.
-As defined in the standards established by the PCAOB, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim financial statements will not be prevented or detected on a timely basis.
+In the course of preparing and auditing our combined and consolidated financial statements, we identified one material weakness in our internal control over financial reporting.
+As defined in the standards established by the SEC, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim financial statements will not be prevented or detected on a timely basis.

 The material weakness identified relates to lack of sufficient skilled staff with U.S. GAAP knowledge for the purpose of financial reporting to comply with U.S. GAAP and SEC requirements.
 The material weakness, if not remediated timely, may lead to material misstatements in our consolidated financial statements in the future.
-Following the identification of the material weakness, we have taken and plan to continue to take remedial measures.
+Following the identification of the material weakness, we have been taking remedial measures, and we plan to continue to take measures to address the material weakness.
 See "Item 15.
-Controls and Procedures-Internal Control over Financial Reporting."
+Controls and Procedures - Internal Control over Financial Reporting."
 We cannot assure you, however, that these measures may fully address this material weakness in our internal control over financial reporting or that we may not identify additional material weaknesses or significant deficiencies in the future.

 We are subject to the reporting requirements of the Sarbanes-Oxley Act of 2002.
-Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, will require us to include a report from management on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with the fiscal year ending December 31, 2023.
+Section 404 of the Sarbanes-Oxley Act of 2002 requires us to include a report from management on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with this annual report.
 In addition, once we cease to be an "emerging growth company" as such term is defined in the JOBS Act, our independent registered public accounting firm must attest to and report on the effectiveness of our internal control over financial reporting.
-Our management may conclude that our internal control over financial reporting is not effective.
-Moreover, even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm, after conducting its own independent testing, may issue a report that is qualified if it is not satisfied with our internal control or the level at which our control is documented, designed, operated, or reviewed, or if it interprets the relevant requirements differently from us.
+If we fail to remedy the material weakness that has been identified and continues to exist or other material weaknesses that may be identified in the future, our management may again conclude that our internal control over financial reporting is not effective.
 In addition, our reporting obligations may place a significant strain on our management, operational, and financial resources and systems for the foreseeable future.
 We may be unable to complete our evaluation testing and any required remediation in a timely manner.